XsChen524/FYP-2022-Server/README.md

-# fyp-server
+# Server-side programs for 2022 Final Year Project

-This is a testing server
+This repository consists of a Node.js middleware on express framework, and zk-SNARKs protocol for Vaccination certificate.